pcanterini/redux-todo-example/README.md

 Currently using `watchify`, `browserify` and `babelify` to watch and generate our `bundle.js`.

-This is a great alternative to using jsbin to learn redux.
+This is a great alternative to using jsbin to learn Redux.

 To start: